rccghope/kings-clan/README.md

-# 👗 THE KINGSCLAN APPREL
+# 👗 THE KINGSCLAN APPAREL

 ### A Modern, Responsive Clothing Website built using HTML, CSS, and JavaScript.
 Includes Multiple Pages like Shop, Account, Search, and a beautiful Footer with Smooth CSS Styling.